We may earn money or products from the companies mentioned in this post. Merci!

 Candied Fruit Oatmeal Cookies make the perfect Holiday gift for those who love baked goods.
-They’re our most requested choice of baked goods when participating in a “what can I bring?” buffet style meal.
+They’re our most requested choice of cookies when participating in a “what can I bring?” buffet style meal.

 You could call these scrumptious and colorful looking oatmeal cookies first cousins to our Festive Fruitcake Cookies.